gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 - in the tags page
 - in the **Mirror repository** settings page

-## Adjusting synchronization times

-Your repository's default synchronization time is hourly.
-However, you can adjust it by visiting the **Mirror repository** page under the wheel icon in the upper right corner.
-Check the Synchronization time section where you can choose to have your mirror be updated once every fifteen minutes, hourly or daily and then hit **Save changes** at the bottom.

 ## Using both mirroring methods at the same time

 Currently there is no bidirectional support without conflicts.
 That means that if you configure a repository to both pull and push to a second one, there is no guarantee that it will update correctly on both remotes.
-You could adjust the synchronization times on the mirror settings page to a very low value and hope that no conflicts occur during the pull/push window time, but that is not a solution to consider on a production environment.
-Another thing you could try is [configuring custom Git hooks][hooks] on the GitLab server.
+You can try [configuring custom Git hooks][hooks] on the GitLab server in order to resolve this issue.

 [ee-51]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/51